veereshhalagegowda/platformDocumentation/1.0.0/Components/Layouts/header.md

 ### How to use
 1. Drag and drop a header component.
 2. Fill the attribute such as style and class.
-2. Inside this component some component can be inserted such as h1-h6 component, paragraph component etc.
+2. Components such as as h1-h6 component, paragraph component etc., can be added.

 ### Example
 **Display a header component with title a subtitle in and a paragraph component**
 1. Drag and drop a header component, and provide the style and class attribute.
 2. Now drag and drop a h3 component inside header for a title and provide the text such as Agra.
 So the title will be set as Agra.
 3. After setting the title, drag and drop a h5 component inside header below h3 component to set a subtitle because subtitle should be smaller than title, and provide the subtitle as Taj Mahal.